Genealogy of Jesus (Part one)

 Luke, 3: 23, “And Jesus Himself began to be about 30 years of age, being (as it was supposed) the son of Joseph ,which was the son of Heli”.

-Therefore this Heli was actually Mary’s father who was of the linage of Judah.
+Therefore this Heli was actually Joseph’s father who was of the linage of Judah.
 Matthew’s generations give us the regal (kingly) line while Luke gives us the natural seed line concerning the Mother of Jesus.
 There is no record in the Bible of the parent’s of Mary.
 Traditions bring forth names of Mary’s parents but traditions lack any foundation.

 To get an accurate birth line of Jesus we would need to start with the forerunner John the Baptist and examine his birth.

 Luke 1:5– “There was in the days of Herod, the king of Judaea, a certain priest named Zachariah of the course of Abia: and his wife of the daughters of Aaron, and her name was Elisabeth”.

 The course of Abia was the eighth in number of 24 courses according to first Chronicles 24:10 as set up by King David.
 The number eight in Bibicial numerology means a new beginning as well as resurrection.